Vuxoni/Core-Configuration-Docs/_notinghardware/01-Introduction/index.md

 <h2 align="center">Get ready to keep track of your info!</h2>
 <br>

 Welcome to the beginning of your journey.
 Like every journey, you must be prepared before embarking into unknown territory.
-We'd like to take a quick detour to explain the importance of being familiar with your hardware.
+We’d like to take a quick detour to explain the importance of being familiar with your hardware.

-The Mac operating system itself, was only ever intended to run on a specific set of hardware put together by Apple.
-This means, that for our purposes of running it on non Apple hardware, the responsibility that we must do lots of the work correcting how we present our hardware *to* macOS / OS X depending on our level of compatibility, falls on us.
+The Mac operating system was only ever intended to run on a specific set of hardware put together by Apple.
+This means that for our purposes—running it on non-Apple hardware—the responsibility of correcting how we present our hardware to macOS/OS X, depending on our level of compatibility, falls on us.

-Before we even consider actually going through with the decision to run the Mac operating system on your intended target hardware, we must thoroughly be aware of all its individual components, especially if it is a Pre-Built machine, or a Laptop.
-After we run through various related topics, we can then verify the viablity of our hardware, by using Support Charts.
+Before we even consider proceeding with the decision to run the Mac operating system on your intended target hardware, we must thoroughly understand all its individual components, especially if it is a pre-built machine or a laptop.
+After we run through various related topics, we can then verify the viability of our hardware using support charts.

 <br>
 <h4 align="center">Please select the corresponding OS you are using below.</h4>